 If you’re looking to make your stay at a Hilton Garden Inn a little bit nicer, check out one of the co-branded Hilton Honors credit cards.

-You automatically receive Gold status when you have the Hilton Honors American Express Surpass® Card.
+You automatically receive Gold status when you have the Hilton Honors American Express Surpass® Card (one of the best choices for Hilton loyalists).
 One of the best parts about Gold status is that you’ll get free breakfast every morning during your stay and space-available upgrades to nicer rooms.
 You also get your fifth night free on award stays of 5 nights or more.

 The Hilton Honors American Express Card provides Silver status to the cardholder.
 Like Gold status, Silver status provides the fifth-night free benefit on award stays.